Skip to main content

 One of Michigan's most beloved crops, Michigan's apple growers provide an economic impact estimated at more than $700 million.

-Michigan is one of the nation's leading producers of apples, with an annual harvest tallying more than 1 billion bushels of tasty fruit.
+Michigan is one of the nation's leading producers of apples, with an annual harvest tallying more than 1.2 billion pounds of tasty fruit.
 Michigan is a national leader when it comes to apples sliced for pies as well as processing for applesauce, cider and juice.

 Michigan farmers grow both tart, used most often for baking and cooking, and sweet cherries which are prime eating from the tree.